soccerbro421/boonjae-website/privacy_policy.markdown

 * With Service Providers: We may share Your personal information with Service Providers to monitor and analyze the use of our Service, to contact You.
 * For business transfers: We may share or transfer Your personal information in connection with, or during negotiations of, any merger, sale of Company assets, financing, or acquisition of all or a portion of Our business to another company.
 * With Affiliates: We may share Your information with Our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
 Affiliates include Our parent company and any other subsidiaries, joint venture partners or other companies that We control or that are under common control with Us.
-* With business partners: We may share Your information with Our business partners to offer You certain products, services or promotions.
 * With other users: when You share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
 * With Your consent: We may disclose Your personal information for any other purpose with Your consent.

 ### Retention of Your Personal Data
-The Company will retain Your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.
-We will retain and use Your Personal Data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.
+The Company will retain Your Personal Data only for as long as you have an account with us.
+If you delete your account all of your data will be deleted.

 The Company will also retain Usage Data for internal analysis purposes.
 Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of Our Service, or We are legally obligated to retain this data for longer time periods.

 ### Transfer of Your Personal Data
-Your information, including Personal Data, is processed at the Company's operating offices and in any other places where the parties involved in the processing are located.
+Your information, including Personal Data, is processed using Google's Firebase and in any other places where the parties involved in the processing are located.
 It means that this information may be transferred to — and maintained on — computers located outside of Your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from Your jurisdiction.

 Your consent to this Privacy Policy followed by Your submission of such information represents Your agreement to that transfer.

 The Company will take all steps reasonably necessary to ensure that Your data is treated securely and in accordance with this Privacy Policy and no transfer of Your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of Your data and other personal information.

+Google's Firebase encrypts data in transit and at rest.

 ### Delete Your Personal Data
 You have the right to delete or request that We assist in deleting the Personal Data that We have collected about You.